precog/client-libraries/doc/src/visualization-api.v1.rst

 ``ReportGrid.geo(selector el, parameters object) void``

 The geo visualization can be used to produce choropleth charts or point/area diagrams.
-Each geo visualization can overlay more than one geographic layer associated or not to the datapoints retrieved by the query.
-This gives you the option to load geographic features to convey data information and/or to decorate the visualization.
+Each geo visualization can overlay more than one geographic layer associated to the datapoints retrieved by the query.
+This gives you the option to load geographic features to convey information and/or to decorate the visualization.
 Note that the data contained in the geographic features (if any) is merged in the datapoint_ when the visualization is rendered.
 That metadata will be contained in the ``#data`` field.
-In the same way also the centroids in pixel of the geometries is injected in the datapoint_ in the ``#centroid`` field.
+In the same way also the centroids (in pixels) of the geometries is injected in the datapoint_ in the ``#centroid`` field.

 **options:**